bseltz-cohesity/scripts/oracle/backupNow/README.md

 * -keepReplicaFor: days to keep replica for (default is 5 days)
 * -enable: (optional) enable a paused job before running, then disable when done
 * -backupType: (optional) choose one of kRegular, kFull, kLog or kSystem backup types.
 Default is kRegular (incremental)
 * -objects: (optional) comma separated list of object names to include in the job run.
 For VMs, simply include the VM name.
-For SQL databases, object names should be in the form of server.mydomain.net/instanceName/dbName
+For SQL databases, object names should be in the form of server.mydomain.net/instanceName/dbName.
+For ORacle databases, object names should be in the form of server.mydomain.net/dbName
 * -progress: (optional) display percent complete
+* -wait: (optional) wait for job to complete and return exit code, otherwise exit immediately after starting the job